-Solo mothers and Homelessness: exploring the links.
+Solo mothers and homelessness: exploring the links

-MMM contributed a chapter to a book edited by UNANIMA International on The hidden faces of homelessness, highlighting the specific vulnerability of lone mothers to homelessness.
+MMM contributed a chapter to a book edited by UNANIMA International on The hidden faces of homelessness, highlighting the specific vulnerability of single mothers to homelessness.
 The publication was launched on February 20 at the UN headquarters in New York.

 Generally speaking, women’s specific vulnerability to poverty is well recognised: not only do women generally earn less than men, but their disproportionate share of unpaid domestic and care work restricts their time and ability to perform paid work, thereby limiting their income.

-This issue is exacerbated in the case of lone mothers who must take sole responsibility for both unpaid domestic and care work and earning an income, and are often stigmatised for being on their own and discriminated in accessing housing.
+This issue is exacerbated in the case of solo mothers who must take sole responsibility for both unpaid domestic and care work and earning an income, and are often stigmatised for being on their own and discriminated in accessing housing.

-A Few Figures on Lone Mothers’ Homelessness
+A Few Figures on Single Mothers’ Homelessness

 • a 2018 report by the United States Interagency Council on Homelessness indicates that families headed by women represent 21% of the homeless population